Joshua Miller

 Throughout his career, Joshua has represented multinationals and SMEs across a broad spectrum of industries, including food & beverage, luxury goods, fashion, skincare / cosmetics, entertainment, consumer electronics, and telecommunications.

-Before joining SIPS in 2013, Joshua was an associate with international law firms, based in Hong Kong and Shanghai.
+Before joining the firm in 2013, Joshua was an associate with international law firms, based in Hong Kong and Shanghai.

 Joshua received his J.D. from New York University School of Law, where he was an Executive Editor of the Journal of International Law and Politics and a research assistant to Professor Jerome A. Cohen.
 Joshua graduated magna cum laude from Hunter College with a B.A. in History.